Dark Cover Up Tattoo Ideas: Transforming Old Ink into a Masterpiece

 -

 Black and Grey Realism: This style is perfect for covering larger, more complex tattoos.
-The artist uses precise shading techniques to create incredibly lifelike imagery, effectively concealing the old ink beneath the intricate details of the new design.
+The artist uses precise shading techniques to create incredibly lifelike imagery, effectively concealing the old ink beneath the complex details of the new design.

 -